survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 The output tells us a lot.
 I've annotated it below:

 * `Hash: 54c437ee9dcc8fee36de` - The hash of the build.
 You can use this to invalidate assets through `[hash]` placeholder.
-We'll discuss hashing in detail at the *Adding Hashes to Filenames* chapter.
+We'll discuss hashing in detail in the *Adding Hashes to Filenames* chapter.
 * `Version: webpack 2.2.0-rc.3` - Webpack version.
 * `Time: 390ms` - Time it took to execute the build.
 * `app.js     3.06 kB  0[emitted]  app` - Name of the generated asset, size, the ids of the **chunks** into which it is related, status information telling how it was generated, name of the chunk.